jonsterling/math-translations/README.md

 ### Running on your machine

+#### LaTeX requirements

 You will need a running LaTeX installation, including `latexmk`, `dvisvgm` and whatever engine and packages you plan on using.
 Chances are that if you're reading this you already have everything you need.

+#### Racket

+Racket is used for two purposes in this project:

+1. The `./mint-node.rkt` for picking fresh node identifiers (this can be done by hand, though).

+2. For generating the macro files uniformly across LaTeX and KaTeX.
+This cannot be done by hand, as the `.rkt` files are meant to be the "source of truth".
+   If you are not editing or adding your own macros, you do not need to run these scripts.

+#### Ruby and subtleties with ghostscript

 You will need to [install Ruby 2.7.5][ruby-install-url]; you will need to ensure that you have ghostscript installed, with the `LIBGS` environment variable correctly